-Landform analysis provides insight to the physical condition, challenges and opportunities of the land based on existing topography (see "A Closer Look at Landform").
-This informs design responses to significant elevational changes across the site that affect building form, accessibility, and open space design.
-It is important to pair the geographical data presented below with the findings from other supporting studies such as the Cultural Heritage Assessment that outlines the environmental and cultural relationship of the Syilx people to these lands.
+Landform analysis provides insight to the physical condition, challenges and opportunities of the land based on existing topography (see "a closer look at landform").
+Particularly relevant to the Eco-Village lands, this understanding informs design responses to significant elevational changes across the site in service of building form, accessibility, and open space design.
+It is important to pair the geographical data presented below with the findings from other reports (as outlined throughout this Report) like the Cultural Heritage Assessment that outlines the culture and history of the Syilx people on these lands.